itsgillianm/Honors-Portfolio/README.md

 #### `<GraphicNav>` and `<GraphicNavItem>`

 These components create the grid-like "album" navigation menu.
 Each `<GraphicNavItem>` inside the `<GraphicNav>` container will render a circular element in the grid.
 HTML content inside the `<GraphicNavItem>` will be centered inside the circle.
-The content will most likely be an image link, as shown in the example.
+The content will most likely be an image, as shown in the example.

+**GraphicNav Fields:**

+ - `href`: link to target, behaves like `<a href>`

 **Example:**